availproject/greatest-indexer-of-all-times/avail/README.md

 - `send_message_table_name` (optional): Send Message Table name.
 Defaults to `avail_send_message_table`.
 - `execute_table_name` (optional): Execute Table name.
 Defaults to `avail_execute_table`.
 - `block_height` (optional): Start from this block height.
 If missing, uses the latest stored block height from the DB.
+- `max_task_count` (optional): Maximum number of concurrent tasks to run.
+More tasks means more blocks will be fetch at the same time.
+The system automatically scales up and down the number of tasks but it will never exceed the max count.
+Defaults to 25.

 ## config.json example